dengsauve/text-to-html/README.md

 I plan on covering the basics of html text elements (headers, paragraphs, lists, tables).
 More advanced features, such as taking newline and comma/tab deliminated text to create anchor tags are also on the table.

+I also want to break em and strong away from paragraph to their own method, allowing users to chain instead of having to declare arguments.

 ## TODO:

 - [ ] Headers
 - [ ] Paragraphs
+    - [ ] em
+    - [ ] strong
+    - [ ] use class
 - [x] Lists
     - [x] ordered
     - [x] unordered